gscottqueen/user-guide/about.md

 Worked as a Digital Media Manager for a Design museum in North Carolina known as The Mint Museum.

 - still one of my favorite places to have worked
+- Oversaw the digitization of artworks, contemporary installations, and nex-gen social platforms
 - Used to sneak into the registrar area to see all the work that was not on display

 > Februarish, 2016
 ## Project Manager
-Convinced Carla and Jose Briceno it would be a good idea to hire me at Bixal as a digital driver of success.
+Convinced the owners of [Bixal](https://www.bixal.com/) it would be a good idea to hire me as a digital driver of success.

 - got a PMP, did some good project work, and way too many excel spreadsheets
-- ultimately wanted to be more involved with code
+- ultimately wanted to drive product success through technical leadership
 - can still remember when the office only had about 8 people

 > Winter of 2017
 ## Software Developer
-After a bit of time at General Assembly learning more about Front End Development, I focused some effort working on presentation level work within Drupal.
-More recently have tried for deeper understanding of the broader application effort and tech stack.
+After a bit of time at General Assembly learning more about Front End Development, I focused some effort working on presentation level work within Drupal CMS.
+More recently my focus has been for deeper understanding of the broader application design and tech integration.

 ```
 #DadLife